bignerdranch/alexa-airportinfo/README.md

-Completed solution for the blog article "Developing Alexa Skills Locally with Node.js"
+Completed solution for the 2 part article "Developing Alexa Skills Locally with Node.js"